glasgowm148/ergonaut-handbook/SigmaUSD.md

 SigmaUSD still lacks a mature DeFi ecosystem, with 1% of each transaction going to the reserves as the price appreciation, there is potential for a large return.

-## Overview
-**Reserve Providers** submit Ergs to the dApp's reserves and by doing so mint ReserveCoins (**SigmaRSV**).
-Each SigmaRSV represent a portion of the underlying Erg reserves held in the dApp.

-**SigmaUSD** Users also submit Ergs to the dApp reserves; however, in their case, they mint SigmaUSD instead.
-This is only allowed by the protocol if there are sufficient reserves within the dApp (reserves are above the minimum reserve ratio).
-At any given moment, a SigmaUSD user can redeem their SigmaUSD in exchange for an amount of Ergs from the reserves equal to the current exchange rate as sourced by the Erg-USD [oracle pool](https://explorer.ergoplatform.com/en/oracle-pool-state/ergusd).

-Reserve Providers can only redeem their ReserveCoins for Ergs if the price of Ergs goes up (or a substantial amount of protocol fees are collected) and thus cover the value of all existing minted SigmaUSD plus an extra margin.
-By redeeming their ReserveCoins, they profit as they receive more underlying reserve cryptocurrency than when they minted their ReserveCoins (the increased amount coming from users who minted SigmaUSD).

-> Reserve Providers allow SigmaUSD users to enjoy the stability of value.
-On their end, the Reserve Providers absorb the potential upside (if the value of the reserves goes up via the price of Ergs increasing compared to USD) and absorb the potential downside (if the underlying cryptocurrency in reserve goes down in price).
-{.is-info}

 ## Advantages over MakerDAO